Age-Related Macular DegenerationSkip to the navigation

 It is normal to feel unhappy about your loss of vision.
 But if your feelings of sadness are severe or do not improve, you may develop depression, which requires treatment.
 If you need help in dealing with your feelings about AMD, talk to your doctor and to your family and friends.
 Your doctor can also refer you to a counselor who specializes in helping people adjust to living with limited vision.

-Anti-VEGF medicines, such as bevacizumab (Avastin) and ranibizumab (Lucentis), can slow the vision loss that is linked to wet age-related macular degeneration (wet AMD).
+Anti-VEGF medicines, such as aflibercept (Eyelea), bevacizumab (Avastin) and ranibizumab (Lucentis), can slow the vision loss that is linked to wet age-related macular degeneration (wet AMD).
+In some people, these medicines may improve vision.
 These medicines are injected into the eye.

 Other Places To Get Help